decalage2/oletools/README.md

 News
 ----

-- **2025-05-21 v0.60.3**:
+- **2025-05-22 v0.60.3**:
+    - olevba:
-    - olevba: fixed a security issue in the CLI display when ANSI escape codes are present (PR #873)
+      - fixed a security issue in the CLI display when ANSI escape codes are present (PR #873)
+      - encrypted files: password is now reported in the logs, added --decrypted_dir option (PR #842)
 - **2024-07-02 v0.60.2**:
     - olevba:
       - fixed a bug in open_slk (issue #797, PR #769)